 10 Steps to Create a High-Quality Website

-A valuable source of information does not fall from the sky, and it’s impossible to create in a few easy clicks.
-In setting up a website, one needs goals, content, structure, design, programming, and maintenance.
-What one needs is expertise—constantly.
-This article outlines—without attempting to be comprehensive—the 10 most important steps to creating a good website.
-A checklist to be collected and shared.
+A quality website doesn’t fall from the sky, and it’s impossible to create in a few fast clicks.
+When setting up a website, one needs goals, content, structure, design, programming, and maintenance.
+What one needs is expertise.
+This article outlines—without attempting to be complete—the 10 most important steps to creating a good website.
+A checklist to be shared.

 This is a translation of my article “10 Schritte zur hochwertigen Website”, kindly provided by Greg and Esther Scowen.
 Thank you!